Best Practices for Working With Underripe Grapes

 Last Updated: 9/2021

 Applies to: Producers dealing with underripe grapes.
-Please download the complete guides which contain process and product recommendations are available for download at the end of the article.
+The complete guides which contain process and product recommendations are available for download at the end of the article.

 Working with Underripe Grapes

-Beyond the sensory impacts of underripeness, high malic acid has some potential fermentation consequences including:
+High malic acid associated with underripeness has some potential fermentation consequences including:

 - Juices/musts with high TAs (>15 g/L) and low pHs may not complete alcoholic fermentation.